 Europeans had entered the hill territory of the Khasi tribes, and the account of the march, quoted in Pemberton's Report,\ is the earliest authentic information which we possess of the institutions of the Khasi race.
 Dr. Buchanan-Hamilton, who spent several years at the beginning of the 19th Century in collecting information regarding the people of Eastern India, during which he lived for some time at Goalpara in the Brahmaputra Valley, confused the Khasis with the Garos, and his descriptions apply only to the latter people.
 The name Garo, however, is still used by the inhabitants of Kamrup in speaking of their Khasi neighbours to the South, and Hamilton only followed the local usage.
 In 1826 Mr. David Scott, after the expulsion of the Burmese from Assam and the occupation of that province by the Company, entered the Khasi Hills in order to negotiate for the construction of a road through the territory of the Khasi Siem or Chief of Nongkhlaw, which should unite Sylhet with Gauhati.
 A treaty was concluded with the chief, and the construction of the road began.
-At Cherrapunji Mr. Scot+ built for himself a house on the plateau which, two years later, was acquired from the Siem by exchange for land in the plains, as the site of a sanitarium.
-Everything seemed to promise well, when the peace was suddenly broken by an attack made, in April 1829, by the people of Nongkhlāw on the survey party engaged in laying out the road, resulting in the massacre of two British officers and between fifty and sixty natives.
-This led to a general confederacy of word $Kh\bar{a}s\bar{s}$ , h being substituted for s, and should be written $Kh\bar{a}h\bar{i}$ . † In Mr. Scott's time it was usual to speak of such a place as a "Sanatary."
+At Cherrapunji Mr. Scott built for himself a house on the plateau which, two years later, was acquired from the Siem by exchange for land in the plains, as the site of a sanitarium.
+Everything seemed to promise well, when the peace was suddenly broken by an attack made, in April 1829, by the people of Nongkhlaw on the survey party engaged in laying out the road, resulting in the massacre of two British officers and between fifty and sixty natives.
+This led to a general confederacy of most of the neighbouring chiefs to resist the British, and a long and harassing war, which was not brought to a close till 1833.
+Cherrapunji then became the head-quarters of the Sylhet Light Infantry, whose commandant was placed in political charge of the district, including the former dominions in the hills of the Raja of Jaintia, which he voluntarily relinquished in 1835 on the confiscation of his territory in the plains.

-\ Pp. 218-220.
+\Pp. 218-220.
 It appears from p.
 219 that Mr. Scott's report is responsible for the erroneous statement (often repeated) that the mountaineers "called by us Cossyahs, denominate themselves Khyee."
-This second name is in fact the pronunciation current in Sylhet of the word $Kh\bar{a}si$ , h being substituted for s, and should be written $Kh\bar{a}h\bar{a}$ .
+This second name is in fact the pronunciation current in Sylhet of the word $Kh\bar{a}s\bar{i}$ , h being substituted for s, and should be written $Kh\bar{a}h\bar{i}$ .